Myth: Market value will always be similar to the assessed value of the property.

 Myth: There's no reason to get an appraisal if you order a home inspection.

-Reality: A home inspection report serves a completely different purpose than an appraisal.
-An appraiser decides upon an opinion of value in the appraisal process and resulting document.
 House inspectors will create a report that will explain the condition of the home and its major components and possible damage.